Posted on 16/2/2021

 For many professionals, income protection insurance is a vital safeguard to protect their earning capacity to provide security for themselves and their family in the event of a serious accident or injury that renders them unable to perform their job.

-However, from the end of March 2020, new regulatory changes to be introduced by APRA should be cause for concern among professionals who do not yet have cover in place.
-Most significantly, a change to the occupation clause is set to fundamentally alter how individuals can claim for cover, with professionals in higher earning jobs set to feel the biggest impacts.
+The impending regulatory changes to be introduced by APRA on 1 October 2021, should be cause for concern among professionals who do not yet have cover in place.
+Most significantly, a change to the occupation clause is set to fundamentally alter how individuals can claim for cover and professionals in higher earning jobs are set to feel the biggest impacts.

 According to APRA, these changes are in response to an industry-wide sustainability crisis and it cites the collective losses of life companies ($3.4 billion) as its reasoning in introducing the reforms.